-In recent months, Filipino authorities have sought to strengthen the national anti-money laundering and counterterrorist financing regime by extending customer due diligence and reporting requirements to the gaming industry and other non-bank entities like dealers of precious metals/stones, lawyers and accountants.
+In recent months, Philippine authorities have sought to strengthen their nation’s anti-money laundering and combating the financing of terrorism regime by extending customer due-diligence and reporting requirements to the gaming industry and other nonbank entities such lawyers, accountants, and dealers of precious metals and stones.

-As the Philippines prepares for its financial crime compliance regime to be assessed by representatives of the Financial Action Task Force later this year, stakeholders have also completed a national risk assessment and are finalizing a national AML/CFT strategy.
+As the Philippines prepares for its financial crime compliance regime to be assessed by representatives of the Financial Action Task Force this year, stakeholders have also completed a national risk assessment and are finalizing a national AML and CFT strategy.

-ACAMS moneylaundering.com reporter Valentina Pasquali spoke with the Executive Director of the Anti-Money Laundering Council (AMLC) Secretariat, or AMLC, Mel Georgie B. Racela via e-mail about these reforms.
-Racela also discussed the response to the laundering, through casinos in the Philippines, of millions of dollars stolen from Bangladesh’s central bank in 2016.
+ACAMS moneylaundering.com reporter Valentina Pasquali discussed the reforms via email with Mel Georgie B. Racela, the executive director of the country’s Anti-Money Laundering Council (AMLC) Secretariat, or AMLC.
+Racela also discussed the response to the laundering through Philippine casinos of millions of dollars stolen from Bangladesh’s central bank in 2016.

 What are some of the key AML/CFT measures that the Philippines has implemented recently?

 Just last year, Republic Act No. 10927 was signed into law, designating casinos as covered persons under the AMLA (Anti-Money Laundering Act of 2001), as amended.